 5035.70a—No Apparent Evidence of Attempted Fraud

-If the inspection reveals no basis that the imperfection resulted from an attempt to fraudulently alter the check, the disbursing office should issue the holder a control check, or an alternate serially numbered check.
-See TFM Volume I, Part 4, Chapter 6000, Sections 6030, 6040, and 6045, for procedures concerning spoiled and void checks.
+If the inspection reveals no basis that the imperfection resulted from an attempt to fraudulently alter the check, the disbursing office should issue the holder an alternate serially numbered check.
+See TFM Volume I, Part 4, Chapter 6000, Sections 6030, 6040, and 6045, for procedures concerning spoiled and voided checks.

 5035.70b—Evidence of Possible Fraud

-If a check returned by a holder bears evidence of attempted fraud, the disbursing office must send the check immediately to the nearest office of the U.S. Secret Service with an explanation of how and from whom it was received.
-The disbursing office also must submit an online unavailable check cancellation transaction to the Treasury Check Information System (TCIS).
+If a check returned by a holder bears evidence of attempted fraud, the disbursing office must notify the Fiscal Service's Security Division via the Fiscal Service IT Service Desk 304-480-7777.
+Fiscal Service, as appropriate, will refer these incidents to the Treasury Inspector General.
+The disbursing office must also submit an on-line unavailable check cancellation transaction to the Treasury Check Information System (TCIS).

 For inquiries concerning contract prices and other contract related matters; shipping costs; notices to cancel orders for blank checks; and notices of problems, defects, or missing items in shipments received from the contractor, contact: